Learning While Teaching in Beijing

 When and where did you volunteer abroad?
 What was your position?

-In the summer of 2013, I volunteered as a seminar instructor at Tsinghua University in Beijing, China.
+One summer, I volunteered as a seminar instructor at Tsinghua University in Beijing, China.
 As part of this job, I was required to create a daily set of oral English lessons for a classroom of 40 students.

 My mantra was that one cannot learn a language without speaking it; and as a result, I didn’t want to lecture my students, but rather invite them to participate.
 So instead of a classic lecture, I designed engaging activities for my students.
 I had students act as travel agents and sell a vacation to different cities in the world.
 I also asked students determine the meaning behind popular myths and fables.
 Basically, the class focused on presentation, pronunciation and spontaneity.
 My efforts motivated students to become comfortable speaking English to large groups while being comfortable enough to make mistakes and not be embarrassed.